Priority Theme 7: Reinforcement of Corporate Governance and Compliance

 In order to strengthen governance related to efforts targeting the seven priority CSR themes, the Executive Committee (chairperson: President) has created a system to promote the Group’s sustainability management.

-As for identifying the impacts, risks, and opportunities provided by the Group’s sustainable development goals (SDGs) and various priority themes as well as formulating an action plan (orientation, goals and targets), group-wide working groups (WG) established upon approval by the Executive Committee discusses the issues, and then the corporate officer in charge of the Corporate Headquarters compiles the information and reports it to the Executive Committee.
-WGs for the four themes of “supply chain”, “environment”, “human rights and labor”, and “SDGs” have already been established and discussions are underway.
+In the group-wide working groups (WG) established upon approval by the Executive Committee, we identify the sustainable development goals (SDGs), the impacts, risks, and opportunities in various priority themes, and plan for actions.
+And the corporate officer in charge of the Corporate Headquarters compiles the information and reports it to the Executive Committee.
 The effectiveness of the processes for each theme discussed by WGs is debated and evaluated when the report is made to the Executive Committee.

-Based on the strategy and policy set by the WG, the related special committees develop plans for important activities, analyze the results, and formulate improvement measures, and progress in implementing the plans by the divisions responsible for execution of business operations is reported to the Executive Committee.
-The corporate officers in charge of the various control departments, which are responsible for the various themes, are in attendance as chairs of the related Special Committees.
+Based on the strategy and policy set by the WG, the related special committees develop plans for important activities, analyze the results, and formulate improvement measures.
+And the progress in implementing the plans by the divisions responsible for execution of business operations is reported to the Executive Committee.

 Compliance Promotion System